JUNE 1 OPEN HOUSE SPOTLIGHTS HOW THE OLDEST JEWISH-AFFILIATED BUILDING IN NASHVILLE WAS SAVED.

 The building retains the original cast concrete sign on the front of the building with the Workmen’s Circle name in both English and Yiddish.
 From 1952 until around 2005, the building was used as a commercial business and a private residence.
-The current owner purchased the building in 2009 and recently completed Phase 1 of 3 planned phases of repairs and converted it for use as rentable commercial kitchens called “The Platform at the Cooks’ Kitchen.”
+The current owner purchased the building in 2009 and recently completed Phase 1 of 3 planned phases of repairs, converting it for use as rentable commercial kitchens called “The Platform at the Cooks’ Kitchen” by filling it with catering equipment like stainless tables & benches.
 Future plans include a 100-110 person conference center, a sample room and a 300-seat banquet and event hall.

 Visit www.thecookskitchennashville.com for more information.

 Media interested in attending the event should RSVP with Melissa Wyllie at